 The convening of this WG across RDA, FORCE11, and ReSA will support usage of the outcomes across those communities.
-RDA, FORCE11, and ReSA will systematically promote the outcomes, aiming to raise awareness and facilitate a wider adoption of the Working Group outcomes by existing and emerging initiatives.
+RDA, FORCE11, and ReSA will systematically promote the outcomes to their specific communities, aiming to raise awareness and support their real-life adoption, and thus facilitate a wider adoption of the outcomes of the Working Group by existing and emerging initiatives.
 Organisations with a focus on FAIR will also be engaged, to encourage promotion of the application of FAIR to research outputs other than data.